daowz/temp_placeholder_pattern/README.md

 ##Assets
-The jpgs of the 3 images and the .ai logo can be found in the following link.
+The jpgs of the 3 images and the vector logo can be found in the following link.
 (The jpgs are doubled in size for retina display.)

 https://github.com/daowz/temp_placeholder_pattern/blob/master/img